-When Gaston Glock introduced his Austrian duty pistol into the U.S. market, American gun-buying habits were transformed.
-Despite (or because of) the furore surrounding Glock’s “plastic” pistol—supposedly invisible to airport metal detectors—consumers and police departments were fascinated by the “wonder nine.”
-When they shot a Glock the resulting revelation spurred sales to unimaginable heights.
-The original G17 was lighter than all-metal pistols of comparable size, held more ammo and proved to be as trusty as a canine companion.
+When Gaston Glock introduced his GLOCK 17 Austrian duty pistol made it to the USA, American gun-buying habits were transformed.
+Despite (or because of) the furore surrounding Glock’s “plastic” pistol—supposedly invisible to airport metal detectors—consumers and law enforcement were fascinated by the “wonder nine.”
+When they shot a GLOCK the resulting revelation spurred sales to unimaginable heights.
+The original GLOCK 17 was lighter than all-metal pistols of comparable size, held more ammo and proved to be as trusty as a canine companion.
+The introduction of the slightly more compact GLOCK 19, with it’s marginally reduced dimensions, was almost as big a hit.
 As Gen4 enters circulation, the question looms: has time been kind to the Black Labrador of pistols?

-Glock introduced the Gen4 Glock 19 in the middle of 2010.
+Glock, Inc. introduced the concealed carry-friendly Gen4 Glock 19 in the middle of 2010.
 As befits the gunmaker’s evolutionary approach, the move from G19 3.0 to 4.0 was about as radical as a member of the John Birch Society.
-I received my Gen4 G19 in the usual black lunch box emblazoned with an XXL Glock logo.
+I received my Gen4 GLOCK 19 in the usual black lunch box emblazoned with an XXL Glock logo.
 As someone who believes discretion is the better part of avoiding a Terry Stop, I would have preferred something more subtle.
 That locks.

-Kudos to Glock for packaging the G19 with three fifteen-round magazines (accounting for part of the $50 up-charge from Gen3).
+Kudos to GLOCK for packaging the G19 with three fifteen-round magazines (accounting for part of the $50 up-charge from Gen3).
 In states that have enacted profoundly ignorant “anti-spree killer” high-capacity magazine laws, a buyer receives two emasculated ten-rounders.
-In Massachusetts, where new Glocks can’t lawfully be sold by any MA dealers to any MA consumers, buyers will receive nothing but the box, empty.
+In Massachusetts, where new GLOCKs can’t lawfully be sold by any MA dealers to any MA consumers, buyers will receive nothing but the box, empty.
+God only knows what they do in California.

 The kit includes the minimalist Glock speedloader, cleaning tools and a manual in 47 languages (including Sanskrit).
 There’s also a gun safety booklet tucked into the box, in case a buyer thinks The Four Rules of Gun Safety are a Tolkein thing.

-I always found Glock pistols to be unnecessarily ugly, and as ungainly looking as broom-handled Mausers.
+I always found GLOCK handguns to be unnecessarily ugly, and as ungainly looking as broom-handled Mausers.
 Certainly, I’m aware that they’re fighting guns and not objets d’art, but still, there’s no reason for Glocks to look like they were designed by the local plumbing contractor.

 The Gen4 design sports the same the finger-grooved handle of the Gen3.
 Owners who thought that the grooves were groovy on the Gen3 will find them no more or less groovy on the Gen4, since they’re the same groovy grooves.
 Those, like me, who hated the grooves will continue to hate them with great passion and conviction.